Best Mattress for Stomach Sleepers: Reviews and Buyer’s Guide

 Latex mattresses differ from memory foam in how it responds to weight.
 While a memory foam mattress cradles your body, latex offers a more lifting feeling, which helps maintain proper spinal alignment.

-The pocketed coil system in this bed also provides zoned support, so like the WinkBed above, this layer offers targeted spinal support and pressure relief for your joints.
+The pocketed coil system in this bed also provides zoned support this layer offers targeted spinal support and pressure relief for your joints.
 Additionally, because these coils are pocketed, they help limit motion transfer, too.

 A Queen-size Avocado Green mattress costs $1,399 and comes with free shipping, a 100-night sleep trial, and a 25-year warranty.
 Like Amerisleep, Avocado also frequently runs promotions on their mattresses; sometimes these promotions include free accessory items such as pillows.
 To get the best deal, keep tabs on their website and wait for a sale to purchase.

 - Comes with a lengthy 25-year warranty